Select Your Home Region

 - BW, London

 To add to the charm of this desert island escape, there are no televisions in the rooms and no mobile phone signal.
-Wi-Fi is available in the library only at a charge.
+Wi-Fi is available in the library only FOC (free of charge).
 The Denis Private Island lagoon is full of triggerfish, clownfish, parrotfish, pirouetting rays, gliding turtles and a morning spent snorkelling will unveil myriad life forms and stunning backdrops.
 Whale sharks and manta rays are often sighted from September to November.

 GMT +4 hours